How to Vote

 Return Options

-• California ballots will be counted as long as they are postmarked on or before Election Day (November 5th) and received by your county elections official no later than 17 days after the election.
+- California ballots will be counted as long as they are postmarked on or before Election Day (Nov.
+5) and received by your county elections official no later than seven days after the election.
 The California Secretary of State is now offering ballot tracking, a new way for voters to track and receive notifications on the status of their vote-by-mail ballot.
 It lets voters know when their ballot has been mailed, received and counted.

-• Ballot Drop Box Location, Polling Location or Vote Center: Vote-by-mail ballots may also be dropped off during Early Voting or on Election Day at any of these locations in Orange County.
+- At a ballot drop box location, polling location or vote center: Vote-by-mail ballots may also be dropped off during Early Voting or on Election Day at any Early Voting and Vote-by-Mail Drop-Off Location.

-If you are a registered voter in Orange County who intends to vote by mail but did not receive your ballot or have misplaced it, you may request a replacement ballot.
-Those in other counties should contact their county elections official in order to be at a second vote-by-mail ballot.
+If you are a registered voter who intends to vote by mail but did not receive your ballot or have misplaced it, you may request a replacement ballot by contacting your county elections official.

-Voters will find their polling place address or vote center locations in the county Voter Information Guide received in the mail a few weeks before Election Day.
+Voters will find their polling place address or nearest vote center location in the county Voter Information Guide received in the mail a few weeks before Election Day.

 Voting for the First Time

-When you registered to vote, you were asked to fill in your driver's license number, California identification number, or the last four digits of your Social Security number.
-If you did not include this information when you registered, send a photocopy of some personal identification with your Vote-by-Mail Application or to your county elections official before the election.
+When you registered to vote, you were asked to fill in your driver's license number, California identification number or the last four digits of your Social Security number.
+If you did not include this information when you registered, send a photocopy of your personal identification and Vote-by-Mail Application to your county elections official before the election.

-Acceptable forms of identification include a copy of a recent utility bill, the county Voter Information Guide you received from your county elections office, or another document sent to you by a government agency are examples of acceptable forms of identification.
+Acceptable forms of identification include a copy of a recent utility bill, the county Voter Information Guide you received from your county elections office or another document sent to you by a government agency.
 Other examples include your passport, driver's license, official California identification card, or student identification card.
+For more information, visit the What to Bring to Your Polling Place page on the Secretary of State website.

 Additional Resources